-The LEADER 2014 - 2020 Programme has been extended with the introduction of the Transitional LEADER Programme.
-The Programme is open to men and women equally.
+The programme is open to men and women equally to apply for funding.
 In this context, equality has been and will continue to be promoted.
-Actions supported under the Enterprise Development sub-theme may include sector-specific training programmes for aspiring entrepreneurs, early stage promoters, social enterprises, start-ups and established businesses.
+Actions supported under the Economic Development and Job Creation theme may include sector-specific training programmes for aspiring entrepreneurs, early stage promoters, social enterprises, start-ups and established businesses.